Program Overview

 Frequently Asked Questions

 Yes, you can!
-At William Jame College we offer various online degrees, including a Master's in Clinical Mental Health Counseling Online.
-We also offer an on-campus MA in Clinical Mental Health Counseling that is located in Newton, Massachusetts.
+At William James College we offer both an online and on-campus master's in Clinical Mental Health Counseling.
+Learn more about the on-campus MA in Clinical Mental Health Counseling that is located in Newton, Massachusetts.

-Yes, they do.
+Yes!
 Our online program is uniquely designed to make sure you are prepared for your professional career.
-The fieldwork takes place over 2 years.
+The fieldwork takes place over two years.
 As a student, you’ll have the opportunity to work as a practicum student and complete a minimum of 360 hours, and as an intern and complete a minimum of 600 hours.
-We have a team of two full time staff in our Field Education Office who will walk you through the process, from resume and cover letter preparation, to selection of sites for application, to interview process, to ensuring that your experience complies with the state regulations for LMHC requirements.
+We have a team of two full-time staff in our Field Education Office who will walk you through the process, from resume and cover letter preparation, to selection of sites for application, to interview process, to ensuring that your experience complies with your state regulations for LMHC requirements.

-The online MA is a 2.5-3-year program and all courses are 7 weeks long, unless otherwise specified.
+The online MA is a 2.5–3 year program and all courses are 7 weeks long, unless otherwise specified.
 All clinical seminars are offered live, remotely via Zoom on a weekly basis.
-The Career Counseling Course is offered in a blended format, requiring 2 full days over a weekend of live instruction via Zoom.
-The Diversity and Group courses require extensive time in person during the first residency, which lasts two full weeks.
-The second summer, students attend a required 4-day residency for preparation for both the internship experience and the comprehensive examination.
+The Career Counseling Course is offered in a blended format, requiring two full days over a weekend of live instruction via Zoom.
+The Diversity and Group courses require time in person during the first residency, which lasts two full weeks.
+The second summer in the program, you will attend a required four-day residency for preparation for both the internship experience and the comprehensive examination.
 You can learn more about the courses here.